nasa/cumulus/scripts/generate_records/README.md

 generate_db_records.js and generate_db_executions.js are tested to run with both node v20/v22

 ## Database Connection Environment Variables
-The following environment variables must be set in order for the script to connect to the database:
+The following environment variables must be set in order for the script to connect to the database.
+For example:
 ```sh
 PG_HOST=localhost \
 PG_PORT=9202 \